I published this article on Mashable.com this week and it got great feedback.

-If you plan to use press releases to spread the word about your business, you first need a topic, right?
+If you plan to use press releases to spread the word about your business, you first need a press release topic, right?

 For some reason, this seems to be the hardest part for people.
-On today’s How to Tuesday, I want to help you decide on a topic for your release.
+Today, I want to help you decide on a topic for your release.

 Why is it so hard to toot your own horn?